AI Inequalities: Critical praxis for digital inclusion

 Convenors

-• Kuansong Victor Zhuang, Assistant Professor, Nanyang Technological University
+• Kuansong Victor Zhuang, Assistant Professor in Disability Communication, Wee Kim Wee School of Communication and Information, Nanyang Technological University

 Contact